Hinglish

 Hinglish is the macaronic hybrid use of colloquial Hindi and English.
 Its name is a portmanteau of the words Hindi and English.
 In spoken contexts, it typically involves code-switching or translanguaging between these languages whereby they are freely interchanged within a sentence or between sentences.

-In written contexts, Hinglish colloquially refers to Romanized Hindi—Hindustani written in Roman script (i.e., English alphabet), instead of the traditional scripts such as Devanagari or Nastaliq—often with English lexical borrowings.
+In written contexts, Hinglish colloquially refers to Romanised Hindi—Hindustani written in Roman script (i.e., English alphabet), instead of the traditional scripts such as Devanagari or Nastaliq—often with English lexical borrowings.

 The word Hinglish was first recorded in 1967.
 Other colloquial portmanteau words for Hindustani-influenced English include: Hindish (recorded from 1972), Hindlish (1985), Henglish (1993) and Hinlish (2013).

+In the present day, Hinglish has become the de facto style of Hindustani spoken in urban areas of northern India as well as contemporary Bollywood, to the extent that even nouns and verbs that have native colloquial equivalents are often replaced with English words.

+In modern-day India, since English is perceived as the prestige language over Indian languages by common people, Hinglish subsequently is perceived as the high prestige variety of spoken Hindi, while vernacular Hindustani (without English influence) is perceived as a low variety of spoken Hindi.

+Outside India

+Pakistan

+When Hindi–Urdu is viewed as a single spoken language (Hindustani), the portmanteaus Hinglish and Urdish may mean the same code-mixed tongue, though the latter term is commonly used in Pakistan to precisely refer to a mixture of English with the Urdu sociolect.

+Beyond South Asia

 While the term Hinglish is based on the prefix of Hindi, it does not refer exclusively to Modern Standard Hindi, but is used in the Indian subcontinent with other Indo-Aryan languages as well, and also by "British South Asian families to enliven standard English".
-When Hindi–Urdu is viewed as a single spoken language called Hindustani, the portmanteaus Hinglish and Urdish may mean the same code-mixed tongue, though the latter term is commonly used in India and Pakistan to precisely refer to a mixture of English with the Urdu sociolect.